 When using a wand milk frother, start with the wand at the bottom of the pitcher.
-Keep the pitcher in an slight angle.
-When you hold the pitcher in a angle, the whisk action will create a whirlpool.
-This in turn moves the milk around so that we don’t froth the already frothed milk over and over.
+Keep the pitcher in a slight angle.
+When you hold the pitcher in an angle, the whisk action will create a whirlpool.
+This, in turn, moves the milk around so that we don’t froth the already frothed milk over and over.
 When the milk gets a nice foamy consistency, start moving the whisk vertically; this will make it more uniform and introduce more air into the milk.

 The technique for a plunger/mesh type of frother is simpler.
 All you have to do is pump up and down and that’s all.
 On the negative side, you have to do that for about 20-30 seconds, so it takes a bit muscles to do that.
 Less time spent at the gym.

 We have to cover a little the difference between frothing milk for latte and frothing for cappuccino.
 A cappuccino needs 1 oz thick milk foam, and 1 oz steamed milk, with less bubbles.
 A latte needs about 5 oz steamed milk, (less bubbles).
 More info about the difference between cappuccino and latte here.